Britain blocks Royal Bank of Scotland bonus plan

 Its annual report, published on Friday, showed RBS paid one unnamed person more than 5.5 million pounds last year and another two were paid more than 4 million.
 The bank said it paid 75 people 1 million pounds or more in 2013.
 Chief Executive Ross McEwan, who took up the role last October, could be paid 5.4 million pounds a year under a new pay plan.

-Shares in RBS were down 0.4 percent at 1520 GMT, compared with a 3.7 percent decline in the European banking index.
+Shares in RBS were down 0.4 percent at 1520 GMT, compared with a 3.7 percent decline in the European banking index .SX7P.
 Shares in Lloyds were down 1 percent.

 (Additional reporting by Steve Slater, Clare Hutchison and Andrew Osborn; Editing by Erica Billingham and Mark Potter)